ERPLibre/ERPLibre/doc/PRODUCTION.md

 ./script/install_dev.sh
 ./script/install_production.sh
 ```
-A service is running by systemd, you can access with the DNS name found in env_var.sh
+A service is running by SystemD, you can access with the DNS name found in env_var.sh

 ### 4. SSL:
 Generate a ssl certificate